COMPETITIVE GOVERNANCE

 Conceived and Written by Bill Haley

-All 76 videos on this proposed Amendment YOUTUBE but go to THIS page to read the constitution as you watch the video
+All 76 videos on this proposed Amendment YOUTUBE but go to THIS page to read the constitution as you watch the videos.

 CRA Section 1.
 Citizenship